 But: There is an infinite number of possible models for a given dataset.
 Wouldn't we need to search the entire model space and test all possible models?
 No!
 With more models included in the model space, the risk of overfitting (at the level of models) increases, too.
 Solutions:

 - regularization: definition of model space (i.e., specify priors p(m) over models)

 - family-level Bayesian model selection

 - Bayesian model averaging (BMA)

 Ghahramani, 2004

-NOTE: GLM VS. DCM

-DCM tries to model the same phenomena (i.e., local BOLD responses) as a GLM, just in a different way (via connectivity and its modulations).

-No activation detected by a GLM $\rightarrow$ no motivation to include this region in a deterministic DCM.

-However, a stochastic DCM (that accounts for fluctuations at the neuronal level) could be applied despite the absence of a local activation.
+NOTE: GLM VS. DCM DCM tries to model the same phenomena (i.e., local BOLD responses) as a GLM, just in a different way (via connectivity and its modulations).
+No activation detected by a GLM \rightarrow no motivation to include this region in a deterministic DCM.
+However, a stochastic DCM (that incorporates a noise term in the neuronal state equation and can thus accounts for endogenous fluctuations) could be applied despite the absence of a local activation.